mashh-lab/mcp-agent-proxy/MCP_CONFIGURATION.md

 This guide shows how to configure the MCP Agent Proxy in your MCP client's configuration file (typically `mcp.json`) for each installation method.

 **Important:** All environment variables are set in the `"env"` section of your `mcp.json` configuration.
-Only `MASTRA_SERVERS_CONFIG` is required - all other variables are optional with sensible defaults.
+Only `MASTRA_SERVERS` is required - all other variables are optional with sensible defaults.

 ## Quick Start Examples